SkylineCommunications/dataminer-docs-connectors/connector/doc/META_WhatsApp_Messaging.md

 # META WhatsApp Messaging

-The META WhatsApp Messaging connector is part of the [META WhatsApp Messaging solution](https://docs.dataminer.services/user-guide/Standard_Apps/Monitoring_Solutions/META_WhatsApp_Messaging/META_WhatsApp_Messaging.html).
-This connector is in charge of taking the alarm information retrieved from the ***META Alarm Detection*** script and send it to the contacts defined.
+The META WhatsApp Messaging connector is part of the [META WhatsApp Messaging solution](https://aka.dataminer.services/META_WhatsApp_Messaging).
+This connector is in charge of taking the alarm information retrieved from the **META Alarm Detection** script and sending it to the defined contacts.

 ## About